pshong79/playwright-demo/README.md

 # Description
-As I continue to develop my skillset as a Quality Assurance (QA) Engineer / Software Development Engineer in Test (SDET), the intention is that this project represents my learnings and growing abilities with the Playwright automation framework.
+As I continue to develop my skillset as a Quality Assurance (QA) Engineer / Software Development Engineer in Test (SDET), the intention is that this project will represent my learnings and growing abilities with the Playwright automation framework.

+This project is created using Playwright and TypeScript.

 # Contents
 This project contains examples of: